 inspection of the 500 hPa maps for every STT event date?

-Yes, we looked at each image, we were interested to see if there was any clearly discernible pattern or dominant weather system connected to the events.
+Yes, we looked at each image, because we wanted to determine whether any clearly discernible pattern or dominant weather system connected to the events.
 At DOLAST:page/line we've added “... likely meteorological cause, by visually examining each date where an event was detected” to the text.

 Page 11, lines 20-21: “The stratospheric polar vortex may create ozone folds without